franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- **ERROR** ReferenceError with 'sender_id' when the User receives messages from the Group.
 - Check if...
   - Contact creation works correctly.
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again,